C-command: Syntax Tree

 In the first interpretation, John c-commands he and also co-references he.
 Co-reference is noted by the same subscript (i) present under both of the DP nodes.
-The second interpretation shows that John c-commands he but does not co-references the DP he.
+The second interpretation shows that John c-commands he but does not co-reference the DP he.
 Since co-reference is not possible, there are different subscripts under the DP John (i) and the DP he (m).

 Definite Anaphora

 Example sentences like these shows the basic relationship of pronouns with its antecedent expression.
 However, looking at definite anaphora where pronouns takes a definite descriptions as its antecedent, we see that pronouns with name cannot co-refer with its antecedent within its domain.